rentruewang/mind/entertainment/stories.md

 This is why writing good stories are hard, because it requires very good memory.

+### Tight vs loose plot

+Tight = leaky and sequential
+Loose = modular and distributed

+**Modular vs leaky**: Modular: Each story is self contained.
+Leaky is the opposite.

+**Sequential vs distributed**: Sequential: one scene affects the scene after.
+Distributed: portraits individual scenes, and join up to a wholistic view.

+#### Ablation study

+Remove 1 scene in a tight plot -> many changes needed elsewhere (leaky: change needed for connected components, sequentail: time dependence requires changing the following scenes), whereas a removal in a loose plot may not even be noticible in plot.

 ## Good characters

 Realistic character depiction involves a lot of subtext, requiring readers to be actively involved,